-There is little doubt that much human activity is instrumental in just the way that rat leverpressing and pigeon key-pecking is.
+There is little doubt that much human activity is instrumental in just the way that rat lever-pressing or pigeon key-pecking is.
 But pure, arbitrary instrumentality is not the only possible relation between means and ends.
-Aristotle, for example, had quite a different view, as evidenced by the quote that opens this chapter, taken from the very beginning of his masterwork of moral philosophy, Nicomachean Ethics. thought that most human activities had ends, or goals, that were specific to them.
+Aristotle (1988), for example, had quite a different view.
+As evidenced by his masterwork of moral philosophy, Nicomachean ethics, Aristotle thought that most human activities had ends, or goals (teloi), that were specific to them.
 It was the human telos to pursue excellence, and what "excellence" meant was very much specific to the activity in question.
 The telos of the builder was to produce excellent buildings.
 The telos of the doctor was to cure disease.
 The telos of the athlete was to produce outstanding athletic performances.
-Of course, in each of these cases, the performer might earn a livelihood, but it was earning a livelihood that was incidental, and achieving the activity-specific telos that was central to human activity, at least among people who rightly understood the point of their activities.
+Of course, in each of these cases the performer might earn a livelihood, but it was earning a livelihood that was incidental to human activity and achieving the activityspecific telos that was central to it, at least among people who rightly understood the point of their activities.
+Certainly, many of the things that people do are instrumental; they are means to an end.
+But for Aristotle, the ultimate end to which all activities lead is flourishing (eudaimonia), and that requires excellences that are intimately related to the activities of those who pursue them.